01 of 08

 Spring and Summer Celebrations

 Family celebrations, such as birthdays, come all through the year.
-But certain holidays do fall in spring and summer.
+Certain holidays do fall in spring and summer.
 Besides, spring and summer are perfect times for multigenerational celebrations.
 Plan something special to bring the whole family together.

 It may not be as popular as Halloween or Christmas, but Easter is a great occasion for family togetherness.
 Learn how to fill an Easter basket with tiny toys and which Easter games the grandchildren will enjoy.